JNLWH/CleaningDataAssignment/CodeBook.md

-## About result tables from script "run_analysis.R"
+## About Data and Result Tables in CleaningDataAssignment Repo

 ### Project